chrisbalmer/homelab/README.md

 ## Tasks

 - Ansible
-  - [X] Setup docker registry on ~~mirror~~bootstrap system with ansible role
-  - [X] Move Yum Repo ansible setup to role
-  - [X] Move yum mirror ansible setup to role
-  - [X] Move pihole to docker-compose role
-  - [X] Update docker registry password name to be docker-registry.balmerfamilyfarm.com
-  - [X] Fix docker-compose image version issue in the template for traefik.
-Set it specific for now, check old copy and compare.
-  - [X] ~~Expand docker-compose role to work with config files~~ Using separate roles for now to perform further configuration
-  - [X] Move remaining pihole configs to variables from the compose yaml file
-  - [X] Adapt pihole/docker roles for CentOS (bootstrap server is Ubuntu)
-  - [X] Add docker registry proxy to pull through - option added but not in use due to how this works (can't do both proxy and private registry)
-  - [ ] Enable bootstrap firewall
-  - [ ] Change traefik setup to use dynamic toml files so the docker socket mount can be removed along with privileged mode on SELinux systems
   - [ ] Change traefik containers to use non root user
   - [ ] Change pihole containers to use non root user
   - [ ] Move all http/https services on bootstrap to traefik